 Adding 100 pounds to your bicycle trailer can mean the difference between making it usable or not.
 On the other hand, for a utility trailer, if a small change in material keeps a minor mishap from ending up with a damaged (weakened) beam, then it’s worth considering.

 There is always a “Weight / Cost / Strength” balance with trailer frame materials.
+And there are plenty of people that choose something too light and end up with a weak trailer — like this Analysis of a Bent Tongue.

-Safety Factor In Trailer Design
+Safety Factors In Trailer Design

 Finally, safety factors are a big deal.
 I do not know of a specific safety factor established for trailer frame materials selection.
 In many cases only bad experience will teach you what’s right.